Chutian-Wang/scrypt/README.md

 use `leaks --atExit -- <command and args>`.
 For example, `leaks --atExit -- ./build/parse < test.txt` will print any memory leaks that have occured along with other information.
-Unfortunately, it usually does not provide you with any information regarding the source of the leaks. `leaks` comes with OSX after 2020.
+Unfortunately, it sometimes does not provide you with any information regarding the source of the leaks. `leaks` comes with OSX after 2020.